breakfastjs/organizers/CONTRIBUTING.md

 https://github.com/jlord/git-it

-#### talk with other organizers
+#### talk with other organisers

-We have an [issue tracker specifically for organizers](https://github.com/nodeschool/organizers/issues).
+We have an [issue tracker specifically for organisers](https://github.com/nodeschool/organisers/issues).
 There are many more ways to contribute in there.

 #### hack the process!